 The editorial content on this page is not provided by any of the companies mentioned, and has not been reviewed, approved or otherwise endorsed by any of these entities.
 Opinions expressed here are author’s alone.

 Collecting points and miles is an awesome hobby, and many of you know the incredible feeling of booking a trip for little or no cost.
 In most of our points and miles videos, we focus on how to earn credit card points.
 This time, we are doing something a little different.
-We’re going to review the crazy habits and behaviors of a points and miles collector.
+We’re going to review the crazy habits and behaviors of a points and miles addict.

 Keep in mind that this is just meant to be fun, but I’m hoping you can relate to some of the weird things that we do to earn points.